 Biological medicines that block TNF (adalimumab, certolizumab pegol, etanercept, golimumab, infliximab) are usually tried first.
 Sometimes people have side-effects to these medicines in the first three months of treatment.
 If this happens, your doctor may try you on one of the other medicines that block TNF, or you may be given one of the other biological medicines that work in a slightly different way (usually rituximab).
 Your doctor will advise.

 Biological medicines cannot be taken as a tablet or a liquid to swallow because they would be broken down in the gut and would not work.
-Some biological medicines are given by an injection under the skin.
+Some biological medicines are given by an injection under the skin - for example, etanercept.
 You can either learn to inject yourself, or a nurse in the hospital will do it for you.
 Other biological medicines are given in the hospital by a drip into a vein in the arm.
 How often they are given depends on which one you are prescribed - it can vary from once a week to once every eight weeks.

 How well or quickly do biological medicines work?